MisterClean/tactical-prairie-guide/README.md

 # Tactical Prairie Guide
 A [tactical urbanism](http://tacticalurbanismguide.com/about/) guide for planting native prairie species in midwest cities like Chicago.
 This guide provides a quick and efficient method for planting native prairie species around your neighborhood.
 This process can be carried out with minimum tools and is perfect for a biking journey. 🚴‍♂️

 I'm by no means an expert, please submit an issue or pull request if you want to make a correction or contribution!

-## ⏱ Timing
-- It's best to plant native species in the fall or spring.
-Some species can blossom quickly, others might take a year or two to establish and start blooming.

 ## 🧰 Preparations

-1. **Seeds or Seedlings:** Decide if you want to plant seeds or seedlings.
+- **Seeds or Seedlings:** Decide if you want to plant seeds or seedlings.
 Seeds are easier to transport but may take longer to establish.
+- **Buy Seeds or Seedlings:** Use the list below, which includes species that are native to the Chicago area.

-3. **Pack Your Tools:** Pack a small trowel, gloves, a water bottle, and your seeds or seedlings into a backpack.
+- **Pack Your Tools:** Pack a small trowel, gloves, a water bottle, and your seeds or seedlings into a backpack or saddle bag.
 If using seedlings, be sure to pack them carefully to prevent damage.

 ## 🌱 Planting Procedure